rec/gitz/doc/README.rst

   Print information about the gitz environment

 `git-infer <git-infer.rst>`_
-  Commit changes with an auto-generated message
+  Commit changes with an automatically generated message

   (from https://github.com/moondewio/git-infer)

 `git-multi-pick <git-multi-pick.rst>`_